Edmartt/go-password-hasher/README.md

 }

 ```
-The output here is a boolean and in this case is true
+Our output here would be:
+- **true